Beachcasting rods | Find the best

 Best rock fishing rods

-Beach casting rod that cast up to 8oz are pretty standard, and are about as heavy as the shore fishing gets in the UK.
-These are useful when you simply need an 8oz lead to hold in an area with a strong currently, such as in highly tidal estuaries and big surf beaches.
-These rods are also useful when rock fishing over the roughest ground.
+Beach casting rods that can cast up to 8oz are pretty standard.
+They are about as heavy as shore fishing gets in the UK.
+These rods are useful when you need an 8oz lead to hold in an area with a strong current.
+This is common in highly tidal estuaries and expansive surf beaches.
+These rods also come in handy when fishing over the roughest ground.
 The stiffness in the rod allows you to pull through snags more easily.
-It’s also important to be able to steer conger and huss away from snags as they will immediately try to crash dive into the kelp once hooked.
+Steering conger and huss away from snags is also important.
+They will try to crash dive into the kelp once hooked.

 Light beach casters